florianmaitz/Documentation/LSL/README.md

 The [LSL LabRecorder](https://github.com/labstreaminglayer/App-LabRecorder) collects all streams available in the local network and records them in XDF format.
 From version v1.14 onward, your XDF files also are stored in a BIDS format.
 We suggest you use LabRecorder from this version onwards.

+Having problems finding your experiment streams?
+The wifi and ethernet networks in the lab are not necesarily connected.
+If your laptop is connected via wifi you might not be able to see your streams on the ethernet (cable) network.
+For this we have an emergency LSL router at the lab.
+Connect it and connect all the computers in your experiment to the router.

 ## Snippets

 Python